Victorian Cricket Registration

 - Ensure Personal Injury cover for your Club and members;

 - and pay your club's premium

-Full completion of the VCR requires each Club to complete six simple steps, which are summarised below.
+Full completion of the Victorian Cricket Registration requires each Club and Association to complete six simple steps, which are summarised below.

 Step 1: Obtain your Username and Password

-If your Club or Association is already using MyCricket then you can proceed to log in to MyCricket immediately at https://mycricketadmin.cricket.com.au.
+If your Club or Association is already using MyCricket then you can proceed directly to the MyCricket website to login to your account.

-If your Club or Association is not yet using MyCricket please contact us by logging a support request at https://mycricketsupport.cricket.com.au clearly stating your State, Organisation Name, Your Name and Contact Details.
+If your Club or Association is not yet using MyCricket please contact us by lodging a support request here - clearly identifying your state, organisation name, your name and contact details.

 You cannot proceed to Step 2 until you have completed this step.